wizznew/kubernetes-installation/02-On Master Node.md

 $ sudo kubeadm init --apiserver-advertise-address [IP-ADDRESS-OF-MASTER-NODE] --pod-network-cidr [IP-ADDRESS-OF-POD-NETWORK]
 ```

-If you were not sure and choose for automatic creation of kubernetes cluster just run `sudo kubeadm init`, will use a weave network within next step.
+If you were not sure and choose for automatic creation of kubernetes cluster just run **`sudo kubeadm init`** or if you are going to use flannel network pod, you may run **`sudo kubeadm init --pod-network-cidr=10.244.0.0/16`**

 > Note:
 >